 Living at 383 Jaybea Ct. in Glen Burnie

 We spent the remainder of the 1980s living at 383 Jay Bea Court in Glen Burnie.
-This home was in a much better location than the one on Ridgely because it was within walking distance of a shopping center which has a big supermarket, department store, and other smaller stores.
+This home was in a much better location than the one on Ridgely because it was within walking distance of a shopping center that had a big supermarket, department store, and other smaller stores.
 It was also only 20-25 minutes from NSA.

-Shortly after moving into the house and Mona getting her U.S. citizenship, I was selected for one year of study abroad in Taiwan from August of 1984 until August of 1985.
-My wife was extremely happy and excited because we would be living in the Taipei area only two or three hours by car from her relatives who lived in Central Taiwan.
+Shortly after moving into the house and Mona getting her U.S. citizenship, I was selected for one year of study abroad in Taiwan from August 1984 until August 1985.
+My wife was extremely happy and excited because we would be living in the Taipei area which was only two or three hours by car from her relatives who lived in Central Taiwan.

 Before moving to Taiwan, we engaged the services of Century 21 which found a renter to sign a one-year lease on the house while we were away and to handle the property management.

-After spending a joyous productive year of study in Taiwan, we moved back into our home in August of 1985.
+After spending a joyous productive year of study in Taiwan, we moved back into our home in August 1985.
 One of our first projects was repainting the interior and exterior of the house.
-Since my income was still quite modest even with a part-time job, I did my own home maintenance and even changed by myself the oil in the car.
+Since my income was still quite modest even with a part-time job, I did my home maintenance and even changed the oil in the car.

 Starting in 1986, we started taking an annual summer vacation outside of Maryland.
-During the period 1986-1988, our family made trips to Myrtle Beach in South Carolina, Norfolk, Virginia, and to Disney World in Central Florida.
+During the period 1986 to 1988, our family made trips to Myrtle Beach in South Carolina, Norfolk, Virginia, and Disney World in Central Florida.